-- ☐ All targets are discovered under the provided IP. - ☐ The iscsid initiates a login to each of these targets. - ☐ An event is initiated to re-scan the adapter. - ☐ Devices allowed by the target are visible in the result list.
+- ☐ All targets are discovered under the provided IP. - ☐ The iscsid initiates a login to each of these targets. - An event is initiated to re-scan the adapter. - Devices allowed by the target are visible in the result list. - After dynamic configuration is added, it is listed under Adapter Details, Targets page, Dynamic Discovery, as shown in Figure 3-7.